walicar/shmup/doc/game_design.md

 # Game Design

-Ver 2.0
+Ver 3.0

-24-04-27
+24-05-13

 ## Revisions
 - Change bomb visual
   - It is now its own asset, and spawns like a bullet, and fades away
 - There are no lives anymore and you can't regain bombs
   - to increase the challenge of the game
-- Bomb will no longer clear all enemies, it will only clear projectiles
+- Bomb will no longer deal damage to enemies, it will only clear projectiles
   - Since the demo is so short, you could just use 3 bombs and get to the final stage.
+  - You cannot gain any bombs
+- Star does not shoot in star pattern anymore, instead if shoots in an upside down V pattern for simplicity
+  - No laser tracking anymore, for the same reason.
+- Damage values adjusted
+- Level progression changed
+  - I will not implement file reading for checkpoint creation to ease development to meet 5/28 deadline
+- Add a note in "Enemies" section about requiring the game engine to clean up projectiles

 ## Summary
 SHMUP is a shoot em up bullet hell game, where the player controls a spaceship battling against aliens in outer space having to bob and weave through enemy projectiles to avoid getting hit.
 The focus of this game is to provide a challenging and appealing experience through game mechanics and visual graphics.